 Accidents happen to everyone.
-Minor injuries can be quickly dealt with at home when you have the right supplies and basic first-aid knowledge.
+Minor injuries and wounds can be quickly dealt with at home when you have the right supplies and basic first-aid knowledge.
 If it’s more serious, you’ll obviously need a vet, but you still have to get your dog there.

 It’s better to keep everything you might need together, so you'll know where everything is.
 This way you can take it with you at a moment's notice in an emergency.
 If you travel with your dog a lot, you should add a few pet-specific items to your car kit too.